Machine Learning

 5. Optimization

-There are a few reasons why this approach can be effective.
-First, it allows the model to learn from more data, which can improve the accuracy of the predictions.
-Second, it can help to avoid overfitting, which occurs when a model Memorizes the training data too closely and does not generalize well to new data.
+The final step in a machine learning pipeline is often optimization.
+One of the most effective ways is to train the model on additional data.
+This allows the model to learn from new data, which should improve the accuracy of the predictions.
+Second, it can help to avoid overfitting, which occurs when a machine learning model memorizes the training data too closely and does not generalize well to new data.

 What’s the easiest way to create an ML pipeline and use ML in your business?